Fact Sheets, Guidelines and other Resources

-NEW Guideline 7: Open Data
+Guideline 7: Open Data

 Informs agencies of what is Open Data and on opening government data in NSW.

-NEW Guideline 8: Care Leavers' access to their Out-of-Home Care Records
+Guideline 8: Care Leavers' access to their Out-of-Home Care Records

 Highlights the public interest considerations in favour of government agencies releasing information to those who have experienced out of home care arrangements & assist agencies in their decision making.

-NEW Guideline 9: Cabinet information
+Guideline 9: Cabinet information

 Assists agencies to understand how the GIPA Act operates with respect to ‘Cabinet information’, including how to identify which information may be captured by clause 2 of Schedule 1.